Middle-earth in motion pictures: Ralph Bakshi's The Lord of the Rings (1978)

 The BBC's 1981 radio adaptation recruited veterans of Bakshi's voice cast, Michael Graham Cox and Peter Woodthorpe, to reprise their roles (Boromir and Gollum, respectively) from the film.
-Sir Ian Holm (later to become Jackson's first choice for Bilbo Baggins) voiced Frodo.
+Sir Ian Holm voiced Frodo.

 Rankin/Bass's Return of the King TV special (1980)

-In 1980, Rankin/Bass more or less completed what Bakshi had started with their own animated adaptation of The Return of the King, based on their own concepts previously applied to their earlier animated adaptation of The Hobbit.
-In fact, contrary to reports that the film was made following the failure of Bakshi's film, it was already in pre-production before Rankin/Bass released The Hobbit.
-Zaentz and Bakshi sued Rankin and Bass in an attempt to prevent the television special from airing, but were unsuccessful.
+In 1980, Rankin/Bass more or less completed what Bakshi had started with their own animated adaptation of The Return of the King, based on the concepts previously applied to their The Hobbit.
+Contrary to reports that the film was made following the failure of Bakshi's film, it was already in pre-production before Rankin/Bass released The Hobbit.
+Zaentz and Bakshi sued Rankin and Bass to prevent the television special from airing, but were unsuccessful.
 Rankin/Bass first titled the film Frodo: The Hobbit II, but as part of their settlement with Tolkien's estate, it was renamed The Return of the King, with the subtitle "A Story of Hobbits".
 In retrospect, Rankin expressed regret over the unsuccessful television special, saying "we shouldn't have made it."